netgen/local-development-setup/nodejs/README.md

 mkdir n
 ```

 You can now update environment variables.
-In case of `zsh`, add to the
+If you use `zsh` shell, add to the end
-`~/.zprofile` file:
+of the `~/.zprofile` file:

 ```shell
 export N_PREFIX=~/"n"
 export PATH=~/"n/bin:$PATH"
 ```

-Make sure to preserve any existing modifications of the `PATH` variable.
+Before starting with the next step, restart your terminal app to make sure that
+the path changes are picked up by the shell.

 ## 3 Install Node.js through `n`